 ).
 Generally, the Commission hears and determines employee appeals of discharges, suspensions, transfers, allocations, layoffs and demotions.
 It also approves exemptions from Jurisdiction B of the Personnel Code for those positions which, in the judgment of the Commission, involve either principal administrative responsibility for the determination of policy or the way in which policies are implemented.
 The Commission also approves or disapproves proposed additions or amendments to the Personnel Rules or position classification plan.
 The Commission has the authority to direct compliance in writing with the requirements of the Personnel Code or Rules when a violation is found.

-The Commission meets once a month, typically on the third Thursday, by interactive video conference in its Chicago and Springfield offices, unless otherwise scheduled.
+The Commission meets once a month, typically on the third Thursday, by interactive video conference in its Chicago and Springfield offices, unless otherwise scheduled. *Effective March 19, 2020 the meeting locations of the Chicago and Springfield offices have been changed to meeting via telephone conference call.
+Please contact the Commission by leaving a message at 217-782-7373 if you want the call-in information necessary to attend the meeting by telephone.
 Commission meetings are open to the public.
-See "Public Meeting Schedule" link located on left side of web page for details.

 (20 ILCS 415/10)(from Ch.
 127, par.